martineboh/marketplace/README.md

 2. Modify the `.sample.env` file and rename it to `.env`
 3. Run `dbmate create`
 3. Run `dbmate up`
+4. Whenever there are updates, just pull the repo and run `dbmate up`.

 ## License